 Non-pharmacological treatment options are available to IPF patients and costs are reimbursed.
 According to the German IPF guidelines, various non-pharmacological treatment options are recommended including: long-term oxygen therapy, lung transplantation and pulmonary rehabilitation.
 These therapy options are available in hospital and in some cases at home upon doctor's prescription.
 All therapy options are reimbursed if a doctor's prescription is available.
 Patients have mentioned that challenges persist if the patient requires pulmonary rehabilitation at home.
 Pulmonologists and specialised centres are also aware of ongoing clinical trials and they communicate this to patients when applicable.

-palliative care can have in the management of the disease and how it can improve their quality of life.
+Key challenge: Patients are not always aware of the potential benefits palliative care can have in the management of the disease and how it can improve their quality of life.